apache/singa/examples/cifar10/README.md

 The code can ran on both CPU and GPU.
 For GPU training, CUDA and CUDNN (V4 or V5) are required.
 Please refer to the installation page for detailed instructions.

+### Data preparation

+The binary Cifar-10 dataset could be downloaded by

+    python download_data.py bin

+The Python version could be downloaded by

+    python download_data.py py

 ### Training